Success of a Separate Online Schedule

 - To expand online consulting in any form, hours need to be set aside for this growth to happen and for it to be tracked accurately with data.

-- To expand synchronous, online consultants need to be scheduled for night shifts, which will require additional planning regardless of the schedule they are in.
+- To expand synchronous consulting, online consultants need to be scheduled for night shifts, which will require additional planning regardless of the schedule they are in.
 At least in the Online schedule, this planning will result in actual online appointments.